enowars/enowars4-service-poolcide/README.md

 The attacker also needs to understand and exploit this fact.

 The hope here is that players learn about old-skool C, CGI, and logic flaws, even though their first instinct wants to PWN.
-Oh and there is a range of fun red herings and memes in this.
+Oh and it supports modern web security mechanisms, such as CRSF tokens and CSP nonces, plus there is a range of fun red herings and memes in this.

 ## Full Solution Explanation.